nongio/hello-dsl/readme.md

 # Simple parser for swiftui like declarative syntax
-a playground to try to parse a syntax similar to swiftui and produce imperative calls
+a rust playground to try to parse a syntax similar to swiftui and produce imperative calls

 given the input:
 ```